mdreece/Quick-HDRI-Controls/README.md

 1. Click `Check for Updates` in preferences
 2. Restart Blender after update completion

-## Contributing

-Contributions are welcome!
-Please read our [Contributing Guidelines](CONTRIBUTING.md) for details on the process.

 ## License

 This project is licensed under the MIT License - see the [LICENSE](LICENSE) file for details.